rawpython/remi/README.md

 - imageWidget
 - tableWidget
 - objectWidget : allows to show embedded object like pdf,swf..
+- canvasWidget : usefull to draw arbitrary geometries.
+It uses PIL's library.

 A basic application appears like this: